-The composites in Pink Umbrella Love Rainydaze are based on true events.
+The composites are based on real people and true events.

-Pioneer Square’s “Zentral Tavern” is a good example of the composites used in the stories.
-I worked in “the Square” during the ‘70s, ‘80s, ‘90s and Y2Ks during various phases of my life.
-My partner owned two architecture firms in the neighborhood.
+Coincidentally, my partner owned two architecture firms in Pioneer Square.
 The first was above Larry’s Greenfront (my former employer), and the other was directly across First Avenue from “Larry’s”, the green-fronted restaurant in the photo below.

 Most of this district is built on top of an authentic wild west ghost town.
 “The Great Fire” of 1889 happened during the Yukon gold rush.